jSwords91/mcts-llm/README.md

 This script wraps an LLM with a basic search algorithm designed to iteratively improve an initial answer to a question.
 At each step, the LLM critiques its previous response and attempts to improve it, with the MCTS algorithm driving exploration and backpropagation of quality signals.
 The goal is to converge on a better answer than the vanilla model output.

+> See my repo implementing an MCTS in pure C for Connect-4 [here](https://github.com/jSwords91/mcts-c).

 ## Overview

 This implementation demonstrates: